Bare-metal recovery

 BMR (bare-metal restore, aka bare-metal recovery) enables speedy system recovery with a system image created with disk-imagining software—the image file recovers the entire OS and reconfigures it in minutes, avoiding a lengthy OS & application installation and configuration process.
 As you can perform BMR to bring a physical machine or server to a clean state following a data-loss event or hardware failure, BMR makes for an excellent disaster recovery plan.

-In Xopero ONE, BMR process consists of 3 steps:
+In Xopero ONE, the BMR process consists of three steps:

-1. Creating an .iso file with Xopero ONE Agent installed.
+1. Create an .iso file with the Xopero ONE agent installed.

-3. Selecting the device you want to restore the system image of in XMS (Xopero Management Service) and starting the recovery process.
+3. In XMS (Xopero ONE Management Service), select the device to restore the system image and start the recovery process.

 1